-We believe that all complainants have a right to be heard, understood, and respected.
-School staff and governors have the same right.
+We believe that all complainants have a right to be heard, understood and respected.
+But school staff and governors have the same right.
 We expect you to be polite and courteous.
-We will not tolerate aggressive, abusive, or unreasonable behaviour.
+We will not tolerate aggressive, abusive or unreasonable behaviour.
 Nor will we tolerate unreasonable demands, unreasonable persistence nor vexatious complaining.
 We have a separate policy to manage situations where we find that someone's actions are unacceptable.